VerenaSchwachmeyer/Portofolio/README.md

-# Hey there, welcome to my Portfolio Website
+# Hey there, welcome to my portfolio website

 This is the code I have written, you are welcome to take a look at it.